Today, you are going to learn everything you need to know about the principle of progressive overload.

 I go over this in much more detail in: How Many Sets & Reps Should I Do?

-Now let’s quickly talk about the pros and cons of using this method of progressive overload:
+Now let’s quickly talk about the pros and cons of using this progressive overload method.

 Pros:

-- Increasing repetitions is a very easy and convenient way to measure progress
+• Increasing repetitions is a straightforward and convenient way to measure progress

 Cons:

-- There are diminishing returns after 15 reps per set
+• There are diminishing returns after 15-20 reps per set (the best rep range is 6-12)

-- Your form can suffer if you are only focused on achieving a very specific rep goal
+• Your form can suffer if you focus only on achieving a specific rep goal

 #3 Increasing Volume: Sets